jatin69/python-parser/readme.md

 A simple parser for python made using lex yacc / [GNU's flex bison](https://www.gnu.org/software/bison/manual/).

-It currently supports only selected python expressions as stated below.
+The stable version currently supports only certain python expressions as stated below.
+The code for the same is in `python-expression-parser` directory.
+A similarly made python for-loop parser can also be found in the `python-loop-parser` directory.

 ## Screenshots